salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2018-03-22-data-privacy-iOS.md

 1. Restriction of Processing
 1. Do Not Track

-Each mode restricts the functionality of the MobilePush SDK and may limit your customer's experience.
+Each mode restricts the functionality of the MobilePush SDK and may limit your customers' experience.

 ## Right to be Forgotten
 Use this mode when a contact requests that you remove all data related to them from Marketing Cloud.
 This mode marks a contact, identified by the SDK's [contact key string]({{ site.baseurl }}/user-data/contact-key.html), as forgotten.
 This setting prevents Marketing Cloud marketing activities from storing data or interacting with the contact for marketing activities.
 Marketing Cloud servers host this status.
 This suppression lasts for a period of 14 days.
 After this time period elapses, Marketing Cloud permanently deletes all contact data.